 This ULDR amendment is part of the Press Play Fort Lauderdale Strategic Plan 2018 initiative, included in the Neighborhood Enhancement Cylinder of Excellence, specifically advancing:

-Goal 6: Be an inclusive community made up of a distinct, complementary, neighborhood quality, character, and livability through sustainable development.
+- Goal 6: Be an inclusive community made up of a distinct, complementary, and diverse neighborhoods. - Objective 2: Evolve and update the land development code to balance neighborhood quality, character, and livability through sustainable development.